wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    want to inform the vendor where it fails so that the vendor can look more deeply into the issue.

    The next thing is to figure out what the actual failure mode is.
-   There are several tools to do this, an incomplete list includes:
+At the time of this writing are several tools to do this, including:

    o  DNSViz (http://dnsviz.net)